 Another safe bet is to try ancient grains in processed foods, such as store-bought breads baked with ancient grains and pastas.
 Note that some breads which claim to be made from ancient grains are made from the whole grains themselves, while others are made from refined flour made from the grains.
 Refining and processing ancient grains may seem a bit counterproductive, but breads and pasta made with ancient grains offer some nutritional benefit over those made with regular or refined white wheat flour.
 Read the labels of your purchases carefully if this is important to you.

 While there's not necessarily a fixed and firm list of what qualifies as an ancient grain and what is just a plain whole grain, the list below is a good place to start exploring ancient grains.
 Here's a list of a few healthy ancient grains to try:

 - Amaranth - This gluten-free ancient grain is actually a grass and not a grain at all.

 - Buckwheat - Gluten-free and popular amongst raw foodists since little processing is needed.

 - Millet - Another gluten-free ancient grain that is actually a seed and not a grain.

 - Teff - Gluten-free

-Like other whole grains, ancient grains can be used whole in pilafs, soups and salads, or, paired with a chili or stir-fry, like rice, or they can be ground into flours and used for baking breads, making pancakes or just about anything you would use flour for.
+Like other whole grains, ancient grains can be used whole in pilafs, soups, and salads or paired with a chili or stir-fry, like rice, or be ground into flours and used for baking breads, making pancakes or just about anything you would use flour for.